Existential characterizations of monadic NIP: Preliminaries

-Model theory typically takes place in the category whose objects are models of a complete theory $T$ and whose morphisms are elementary embeddings, although it is also convenient to cast this as working in a large saturated ``monster model'' of $T$ containing all other models as elementary submodels.
-When studying a universal theory $T$, it may be more appropriate to work in the category whose objects are existentially closed models of $T$ and whose morphisms are embeddings.
-In this section, we review this setting, as well as the analogous notion of ``monster model''.
+Model theory typically takes place in the category whose objects are models of a complete theory $T$ and whose morphisms are elementary embeddings.
+For understanding models of a complete theory, it convenient to work in a large saturated ``monster model'' $\C$ of $T$.
+Throughout the paper, when we are proving something about a complete theory $T$, we will implicitly assume that we are working within such a $\C$.
+In particular, all tuples and sets that we consider will be `small subsets' of $\C$ and all models $M$ will be elementary submodels of $\C$.

+By contrast, in many places we will need to analyze models of {\em universal} theories $T$ that are not complete.
+In those settings, it is useful to work in the category whose objects are existentially closed models of $T$ and whose morphisms are $\e$-embeddings, i.e., preserve existential formulas.

-To motivate this switch to universal theories, we begin by showing that for monadic properties, only the universal part of a theory is relevant.
+To motivate our interest in universal theories, we begin by showing that for monadic properties, only the universal part of a theory is relevant.

 \begin{definition} We will say an incomplete theory $T$ is (monadically) stable/NIP if this is true for all completions of $T$. \end{definition}